jaydeelew/CompareAI/docs/refactoring/COMPONENT_USAGE_GUIDE.md

 **Date:** November 9, 2025
 **Status:** Active Reference

-This guide provides examples and best practices for using the newly extracted components in CompareAI.
+This guide provides examples and best practices for using the newly extracted components in CompareIntel.

 ---